How to have a kid-friendly Super Bowl party

 - Crab football: This may require you to be more active than you'd like, but the kids will love it — and it will burn off a few chicken wings.
 Instead of "crab soccer" you have to hold the cushy football with your neck, knees or armpits and get into your opponents' end zone by walking like a crab.
 If your ball gets knocked down, it's anyone's game.
 Play kids versus adults, family versus family or boys versus girls.

 - Dance party: Let the kids fully engage with the halftime entertainment by having them show off their dance moves.
 Every year, we can count on the performers give an energetic, upbeat show that everyone can enjoy, so let the kids get the wiggles out before the game comes back on again.

 The food is half the fun of the Super Bowl.
 Try one of the ideas below to keep everyone to happy and full of energy to cheer on your favorite team.

 - Festive finger foods: Instead of pigs in a blanket (yet again!) raise the bar with some fancy no-fork-necessary appetizers.
-Try bacon-wrapped dates stuffed with goat cheese.
+Try chicken parmesan sliders.
 Or crisp up some pitas in the oven and serve with a variety of dips, like guacamole, hummus and spinach and artichoke.